 About the artist

 Tracey Bush trained at Camberwell School of Art.
 Her work is featured in many UK and international collections including the Tate Britain (Library), the Yale Centre for British Art, CT, USA; and the Jaffe Collection at Florida Atlantic University, USA.
 She was a featured artist in the museum show Of Green Leaf, Bird and Flower at the Yale Center for British Art in May 2014.
 The works showcased in Natural Histories on loan from the Eagle Gallery / EMH Arts, London.
 Visit emmahilleagle.com and traceybush.com to find out more.

 Capturing London by Julie Leonard (until 1st September at Broadgate Tower) - a series of artworks featuring cityscapes, landscapes and portraits on prints taken from drawings done in situ by Julie on her iPad or iPhone of the local area.

-Nourishment by Anthony Turner (from 27th March to 31st May at Broadgate Tower) - evocative stone carving inspired by nature.
+Nourishment by Anthony Turner (until 27th May at Broadgate Tower) - evocative stone carving inspired by nature.